IrishMehta/Google-Stock-Price-Prediction/README.md

 https://www.superdatascience.com/pages/deep-learning

-The training set includes around 2 years of data of google's stock prices and the algorithm aims to figure out a trend of the same.
+The training set includes around 5 years of data of google's stock prices and the algorithm aims to figure out a trend of the same.
 The test set consists of data of stock prices from another year.

+## Solution:
+The notebook GSP-RNN consists of step by step approach to the problem.